yehia67/documentation/iota-basics/0.1/how-to-guides/confirm-pending-bundle.md

 # Confirm a pending bundle

-**Transactions in a bundle remain in a pending state until they are approved by a milestone transaction.
-To be approved, transactions must be selected during tip selection, which favors new transactions over old ones.
-Therefore, the longer a transaction is stuck in a pending state, the less likely it is to be confirmed.
-To increase the chances of a transaction being confirmed, you can reattach and promote it, depending on the circumstances.**
+**Before IOTA tokens can be transferred, the bundle that transfers them must be confirmed.
+Transactions in a bundle remain in a pending state until the tail transaction is approved by a milestone.
+To be approved, a transaction must be selected during tip selection, which favors new transactions over old ones.
+Therefore, the longer a bundle is stuck in a pending state, the less likely it is to be confirmed.
+To increase the chances of a bundle being confirmed, you can reattach and promote it, depending on the circumstances.**

 ## Prerequisites